wultra/powerauth-docker/docs/Getting-Started.md

 After you start the Docker images, the following databases and applications are available.

+You can also set the `PUSH_SERVER_APNS_DEVELOPMENT` varible to configure APNS environment - the boolean value represents if the APNS client should connect to the development environment (`true`) or production environment (`false`).

 #### PostgreSQL Databases

 | Name                     | JDBC Path                                | Username | Password |